 POLICY NO. 217 GRADUATION REQUIREM ENTS

 1. English 4 credits

 2. Social Studies 4 credits

 3. Mathematics 4 credits

 4. Science 4 credits

 5. Physical Education/Health 1 credit

 6. Computer Science 0.5 credit

 7. Electives 8 credits

 8. Community Service (Equivalent to 60 hours of community se described in the Community Service Har

-9. Career Readiness/Job Shadowing (Details are described in the Career Read
+9. Career Readiness/Job Shadowing (Details are described in the Career Read 0.5 credit liness Handbook)

-Courses fulfilling this requirement will be the Program of Studies.
+Courses fulfilling this requirement will be the Program of Studies. listed annually in

-Students must take a minimum of seven (7) c
+Students must take a minimum of seven (7) c redits per year.

 Diplomas

-The Board shall award a high school diploma to every student enrolled in this district who meets the requirements for graduation established by this Board.
-22 PA Code 4.24 24 P.S.
+The Board shall award a high school diploma enrolled in this district who meets the require graduation established by this Board. • 22 PA Code 4.24 24 P.S.
 1611, 1613 Pol.
 102, 127, 212

-A student who has completed the requirements for graduation shall not be denied a diploma as a disciplinary measure, but the student may be denied participation in the graduation ceremony when personal conduct so warrants.
-Such exclusion shall be regarded as a school suspension.
-Pol.
+A student who has completed the requirement shall not be denied a diploma as a disciplinary student may be denied participation in the grawhen personal conduct so warrants.
+Such excregarded as a school suspension. y measure, but the aduation ceremony Pol.
 233

 Students Experiencing Educational Instability y -

 The District shall provide supports to ensure experiencing educational instability graduate 24 P.S.
 1331.1 Pol.
 251